filipesilva/check-side-effects/README.md

 {
   "tests": [
     {
-      "esModules": [
-        "./path/to/library/module.js",
+      "esModules": "./path/to/library/module.js",
-        "./path/to/another-library/module.js"
-      ],
       "options": {},
-      "expected": ""
+      "expectedOutput": "./path/to/expected-output.js"
     }
   ]
 }
 ```

+- `esModules` accepts a string or array of strings
+- `expectedOutput` is a path to the expected output.
-`options` accept the same options as the CLI, expect `help`, but in [Camel Case](https://en.wikipedia.org/wiki/Camel_case).
+- `options` accept the same options as the CLI, but in [Camel Case](https://en.wikipedia.org/wiki/Camel_case).

+You can also pass the `--update` flag to update the expected outputs for failing tests.

 ## API usage